 Some recent studies published in the 2000s have alluded to the possibility of Bo descendants among the Ku people in Qiubei County of Southern Yunnan.
 This small group call themselves “Ku”, but are known locally as “Bo” and claim the Bo from Sichuan as their ancestors.
 Not all, but some, practice hanging coffin burials.

 This small ethnic group speaks a type of Loloish language, closely related to Tibetan and Burmese.
-This is the same language family archaeologists believe the builders of the Hanging Coffins were.
+This is the same language family that archaeologists believe the builders of the Hanging Coffins spoke.
 More research is ongoing, particularly in the fields of genetics using samples gathered from coffins.

 More data is needed, but it may be possible that some small remnant of the Bo evaded the Ming’s genocide and escaped to the far south.

 The Bo’s Hanging Coffins

 There are 22 known Bo hanging burial sites scattered around southwest China in Sichuan and Yunnan.
 The most well-known of these is known as Matangba (麻塘坝) or as the Hemp Pond Valley in English.
 This is where one of the most prominent authors on the Hanging Coffins, Wong How Man, led a National Geographic expedition in 1992.

 It was at the Matangba (麻塘坝) site where I also encountered a full coffin on display at the Bo Culture Museum.
 This coffin was removed during the studies which took place in 1974.
 An informational display at the museum noted that the coffin is carved from a single piece of nanmu hardwood, measuring:

 |Lid height||17 cm|